Returning students: arrangements for September

 If there is a local or national lockdown we will continue to support students and, unless told otherwise by public health officials, will continue to follow the National Institute for Health Protection guidance and ask all students to remain in their current accommodation.
 We will also move to online teaching, learning and assessment and support.

 We know how important it is that you can continue to receive excellent support.
 You'll still be able to access:

-- student services, including counselling and wellbeing services, employability services, and Study Skills both face-to-face and online
+- all student services, including counselling and wellbeing, disability and dyslexia support, employability and placement services, and Study Skills both face-to-face (by appointment) and online